PKU-ML/AdvNotRealFeatures/AdvNotRealFeatures/README.md

 - To generate the robust/non-robust datasets
     - Weights are also available at [link](https://drive.google.com/drive/folders/11IQ9AvKV22RGffJcEyJdoiS1i1enW__0?usp=drive_link)
-    - Feel free to experiment with models trained with different paradigms/alogithms.
+    - Feel free to experiment with models trained with different paradigms/algorithms.

 - SL
-    - Implementation of Supvervised Learning
+    - Implementation of Supervised Learning
-    - Model is default to ResNet-18
+    - Model is defaulted to ResNet-18
     - See ./SL/train_cl.py for more details

 - MIM
-    - Implementation of the Masked Image Modeling and its linear proing
+    - Implementation of the Masked Image Modeling and its linear probing
-    - Model is default to MAE with ViT-t
+    - Model is defaulted to MAE with ViT-t
     - See ./MIM/train_mim.py for more details

 - CL
-    - Implementation of the Contrstive Learning its linear proing
+    - Implementation of the Contrastive Learning its linear probing
-    - Model is default to SimCLR with ResNet-18
+    - Model is defaulted to SimCLR with ResNet-18
     - See ./CL/train_cl.py for more details

 - DM
     - Implementation of the Diffusion Model its linear proing
-    - Model is default to DDPM with UNet
+    - Model is defaulted to DDPM with UNet
     - See ./DM/train_cm.py for more details

 - Visualize
     - Implementation of the study of paradigm-wise transferability of non-robust features
-    - Place the SimCLR.pt and SimCLR_Classifier.pt downloaded from the link
+    - Place the SimCLR.pt and SimCLR_Classifier.pt downloaded from the [link](https://drive.google.com/drive/folders/11IQ9AvKV22RGffJcEyJdoiS1i1enW__0?usp=drive_link)
     - Enjoy the experiments with the notebook

 - Robust
-    - Implementation of the Valina Adversairial Training Algorithm and PGD, AA attacks
+    - Implementation of the Valina Adversarial Training Algorithm and PGD, AA attacks
     - To install the attacks, simply run
     ```
         pip install torchattacks